albakomito/Deep-Learning-/README.md

 * A: lstm_stock_predictor_closing_prices has a lower loss of between 1.1% and 19.1% using 10 epochs, compared to lstm_stock_predictor_fng that has a loss of between 5% and 19.5% for the same number of epochs.

 * Q: Which model tracks the actual values better over time?
 * A:lstm_stock_predictor_closing_prices tracks the actual values better, given its (X_test,  y_test) evaluation score of 0.009975461289286613, compared to lstm_stock_predictor_fng's evaluation score of 0.09929212182760239.
-Further,  the small difference between lstm_stock_predictor_closing_prices' Expected and Predicted values (between 1.8% to 5.8%) with its Real vs. Predicted Values plot shows that closing prices tracks actual values better, compared to lstm_stock_predictor_fng's Real and Expected price difference of -44% to -45%.
+Further,  the small difference between lstm_stock_predictor_closing_prices' Real and Predicted values (between 1.8% to 5.8%) with its Real vs. Predicted Values plot shows that closing prices tracks actual values better, compared to lstm_stock_predictor_fng's Real and Predicted values difference of -44% to -45%.

 * Q: Which window size works best for the model?
 * A: A window size of 10 works best for the model.